 How Many Hours is Overtime: Everything You Need to Know

-Setting the threshold for how many hours is overtime is defined as "the time actually worked beyond a set schedule" under the terms of the Fair Labor Std Act.4 min read
+Setting the threshold for how many hours is overtime is defined as "the time actually worked beyond a set schedule" under the terms of the FLSA.5 min read

 How Many Hours Is Overtime?

-Setting the threshold for how many hours is overtime is defined as "the time actually worked beyond a set schedule" under the terms of the Fair Labor Standards Act established in 1938.
+Setting the threshold for how many hours are considered overtime is defined as "the time actually worked beyond a set schedule" under the terms of the Fair Labor Standards Act established in 1938.
 A set schedule, or work period, is the work week consisting of 7 consecutive days and 40 hours of clock time.
-Over 40 hours is the determining factor for overtime.
+Working over 40 hours in a week is the determining factor for overtime.
 There are some jobs where the overtime threshold is different from what the FLSA dictates.